JeyHightower/Harmonic-Universe/docs/frontend-docs/components/Button.md

    - Primary for main actions
    - Secondary for alternative actions
-   - Outline for less prominent actions
+   - Tertiary for less prominent actions
    - Danger for destructive actions
+   - Accent, Coral, Mint, and Gold for specific UI themes or to highlight different action types

 2. Maintain consistent sizing: